snbhanja/python_elasticsearch_R/README.md

 4. index = elasticsearch index name
 5. doc_type = the type in index

+# delete_index.py
+1. Delete an elasticsearch index using python.
+2. Change the host, port, index_name and index_type before running this script.

 # es_to_R_df.R
 This is a R script to load all the elasticsearch index search response to a R dataframe.
 Change the below before running the script.